roccodev/bdat-rs/docs/MODERN.md

 The table name is always the first entry.
 The second entry is also reserved.
 Language BDATs leave it empty (0), but it is populated in game BDATs (it's possibly a debug name).

-## Debug sections (1.3.0)
+## Debug sections (1.3.0, XDE)

-Some files in XC3 1.3.0 had debug sections left inside them.
+Some files in XC3 1.3.0 and XDE have debug sections left inside them.

-Debug sections aren't referenced by any offset, but they are commonly found at index 0x30 (right after the header, where column info would usually be).
+Debug sections aren't referenced by any offset, but they are found at index 0x30 (right after the header, where column info would usually be).

+In XDE, some functions load the string but immediately discard it, suggesting it might have been used for e.g. logging.

 Debug sections follow this format: